Sam2386/CNN_MobileNetV2_Image_retreival/README.md

-CNN_MobileNetV2_Image_retreival
- This is a repository containing three tasks which helped me understand the working of CNNs.
+CNN_MobileNetV2_Image_retreival, This is a repository containing three tasks which helped me understand the working of CNNs.
-Task 1
-Convolutional Neural Network (CNN) for Handwritten Digits Classification This script demonstrates the implementation of a CNN for the classification of handwritten digits into three classes (0, 1, and 2).
+Task 1, Convolutional Neural Network (CNN) for Handwritten Digits Classification, This script demonstrates the implementation of a CNN for the classification of handwritten digits into three classes (0, 1, and 2).
 The code uses TensorFlow and Keras for model development and training.

 Key Components
 1. Data Preparation